itmeson/practical-discrete/README.md

 every topic is hard, but there are a number of options for creating the remixable, executable text.
 These options include:

+ 1. Sage.
+This is the currently implemented option.
+To build the book, fork the repo, cd into the practical_discrete directory, then type "make".
+ Assumes you have htlatex, tex2sws in your home directory, and a working sage installation with the executable in your PATH.
+Then upload the .sws file into Sage.

- 1. Sage -- a notebook-style interface to Python and a number of excellent mathamatical libraries is the most obvious choice.
+ Sage is -- a notebook-style interface to Python and a number of excellent mathamatical libraries is the most obvious choice.
  However, deploying the book would require managing a server, or requiring all Windows users to install a virtual machine and Sage